Oceans cover 71% of our planet.

 Fewer volcanoes, more mountains

 Maybe shockingly, the volcanic activity would diminish even with a water shortage.
-Supervolcanoes and their eruptions are brought about by tectonic plates crashing into one another and running more than each other, which is often brought about by the heaviness of seas pushing one plate underneath another.
+Supervolcanoes and their eruptions are brought about by tectonic plates crashing into one another and running more than each other, often brought about by the heaviness of seas pushing one plate underneath another.

 We Can Still Do Something

-Older Post Newer Post
+← Older Post